Skip navigation

 Types of Sausages

-Sausages are either uncooked or ready to eat.
+Sausages are either uncooked or ready-to-eat.
 They can be made from red meat (for example, beef, pork, lamb or veal), poultry (turkey or chicken, for example) or a combination.
 Uncooked sausages include fresh (bulk, patties or links) and smoked sausages.

 Ready-to-eat sausages are dry, semi-dry and/or cooked.
 Dry sausages may be smoked, unsmoked or cooked.
 Semi-dry sausages are usually heated in the smokehouse to fully cook the product and partially dry it.
 Cooked sausages (for example, bologna and frankfurters) are cooked and may also be smoked.